clercrobin/machine_learning_project2/gloveBased/README.md

-# Project Text Sentiment Classification
+# gloveBased method

-1. Add the dataset and the glove, and add the pickles folder
+1. Add the dataset and the glove in the data folder

-Add the kaggle files directly in the main directory, and the glove25 dimensions in the embeddings folder.
-Add a pickles folder to avoid a crash when you want to save the models

-2. Run tweetRepresentation
+2. Run buildModels.py

-It will generate the tweet representations via a pickle
+It will generate the tweet representations in a pickle via the importation of tweetRepresentation.py

-3. Run buildModels

-Those representation will train several models, each of them saved via h5
+and load it to train several models, each of them saved via h5

-4. Run predictions

-It will load the previous models, apply them on the data so that you can train an AdaboostClassifier on to mean the results of those models
+preprocessing.py hosts methods called to clean each tweet to build a better representation